 |Dimensions||122 × 122 × 69 mm|

 |Advertised Acoustical Noise||2,7 - 30,4 dB(A)|

 The Big Shuriken 3 from Scythe is the best low-profile air cooler you can find.
 It’s pretty powerful for a low-profile cooler and won’t have a single issue with cooling the stock 10600K.
 Again, we cannot recommend overclocking a CPU paired with a low-profile air cooler but you can try it.
 Just be ready to live with laptop-like CPU temps.

 The alternative is the Noctua NH-L12S.
 It offers almost the same performance as the Big Shuriken 3 while emitting just a bit less noise.
-Whichever of the two you end up with, make sure you can actually fit them inside your Mini-ITX case.
+Whichever of the two you end up with, make sure you can fit them inside your Mini-ITX case.
 They are quite tall for low-profile coolers, with 70mm (NH-L12S) and 69mm (Big Shuriken 3) max height.
 They are also pretty wide.
-So, before you order them, check out official specs for both and do some measuring of your case and height of your RAM sticks.
+So, before you order them, check out official specs for both and do some measuring of your case and the height of your RAM sticks.